H+H Youth Choruses Faculty

 Andrew David Mattfeld

-Pianist for Chorus of Tenors and Basses
+Pianist for Chorus of Tenors + Basses

 Originally from the suburbs of New York City, conductor, pianist, and tenor Andrew David Mattfeld now spends his time living, teaching, and performing in an around the Boston area.
 His early training in music consisted of intensive voice and piano, studying under Morris Borenstien of The Julliard School, and soprano Eileen Mackintosh.
 He holds both Bachelors and Masters Degrees from Ithaca College School of Music concentrating in Vocal and Piano Performance as a student of Patrice Pastore, David Parks, Charis Dimaras, and Karl Lutchmayer.
 Andrew was a chorister with the Ithaca College Choir for 6 years and is a founding member of UNYC (Upstate New York Chorus).
 His conducting studies were with Lawrence Doebler, Janet Galván, and Jeffery Meyer.
 Andrew performed at the Adriatic Chamber Music Festival in Bonefro, Italy as a solo and collaborative pianist, and as a tenor soloist for the 2012 Salzburg Festival.